 Ask your current medical team Ask your current community primary care provider if they can still see you as an adult.
 If not, they may be able to recommend an adult provider.
 Or, ask your Holland Bloorview medical team for any suggestions.
-Holland Bloorview's A group event with practical support: Transition Pop-Up: Connect with Adult Primary Care Information about primary care Experience from mentors & community providers Practical support to begin searching for adult primary care Consider a physically accessible office For adults with physical disabilities in Toronto , consider contacting Vibrant Healthcare Alliance (416) 486-8666.
+Sign up for related Holland Bloorview supports: A. Attend the Transitions Pop-Up: Connect with Primary Care group event.
+Sign up here.
+B. Ask your Holland Bloorview clinician for a referral to the OnTrack: Transition Navigation Hub for help searching for primary care.
+Consider a physically accessible office For adults with physical disabilities in Toronto , consider contacting Vibrant Healthcare Alliance (416) 486-8666.
+Catchment: Hwy 401 (north) to Bloor St (south), Bathurst St (west) to Bayview Ave (east).
 The office is fully physically accessible with ceiling lifts and attendant services e.g. for assistance with transfers, the washroom, and clothing during appointments.
 Services with other health professionals (e.g. social workers, OTs, PTs, dietician) can sometimes be provided.
 There are also wellness programs.